You're reading docs for Nextly Alpha. APIs may change between releases.

 PostgreSQL

 Set up Nextly with PostgreSQL.
-Covers installation, configuration, connection pooling, SSL, Docker setup, and production recommendations.
+Covers installation, connection strings, provider auto-detection (Neon, Supabase), pool tuning, SSL, migrations, local Docker, and production checklist.

 Installation